Lahore Qalandars: 2023 season

-Entering the 2023 PSL as defending champions under Shaheen Afridi's captaincy, Lahore Qalandars retained most of their core squad from 2022, including Fakhar Zaman, Haris Rauf, and Rashid Khan.
+2023 PSL as defending champions under Shaheen Afridi's captaincy, Lahore Qalandars retained most of their core squad from 2022, including Fakhar Zaman, Haris Rauf, and Rashid Khan.

 They topped the league stage with seven wins in ten matches, registering notable victories such as a record 110-run win over Islamabad United and a last-ball triumph against Multan Sultans.

 After losing the Qualifier to Multan Sultans, Lahore bounced back with a win over Peshawar Zalmi in Eliminator 2 to reach their second consecutive final.

 In the final, they defeated Multan Sultans by one run, the narrowest margin in PSL final history, with Shaheen Afridi starring for his 44* (15) and 4 wickets, while Zaman Khan defended 12 runs in the last over.

 With the win, Lahore became the first franchise in PSL history to defend their title successfully, while Fakhar Zaman finished as the team's top run-scorer, earning the Hanif Mohammad Cap for the second consecutive season.